40

 sum of their parts.
 The knowledge of, so called, elementary phenomena is incomplete.
 It is also assumed that known elementary particles are absolutely elementary.
 Yet, it is well known that this

-absolutism has always been correlated with limits in observation.
-All things considered, as the analysis shows, claims of possibility of any kind of elevated real consciousness in organized
+disagrees.
+All things considered, as the analysis shows, claims of possibility of any kind of elevated real consciousness in organized artificial systems has no basis in science.
+In other

-are not almighty gods and thus should not automatically assume that [what we consider is] the simplest explanation is correct?
-All assumptions stemming from overly reductionistic approaches
+extraordinary and require extraordinary evidence.
+We are not almighty gods and thus should not automatically assume that [what we consider is] the simplest explanation is correct.
+All assumptions stemming from overly